9 smart ways to learn Italian vocabulary efficiently and fast

 Learning a foreign language has never been easier than today.

-We can easily access dozens of languages Apps and flashcards, mostly of which are for free.
+We can easily access dozens of languages, Apps, and flashcards, mostly for free.

-A strategic Italian vocabulary learning habit is the key to a robust and long-lasting impact on your Italian language journey.
+A strategic Italian vocabulary learning habit is the key to a strong and long-lasting impact on your Italian language journey.
 Let me show you how.

 In this article, I share my experience as an Italian Language Coach and Polyglot through a list of eight hacks on how to learn Italian vocabulary smartly, efficiently, and fast!